 84. Be transparent about shipping costs and timelines.

 When it comes to holiday shipping, don’t make promises you can’t keep.
-A product ordered December 24th from a store in Brooklyn isn’t going to make it to Vancouver in time for Christmas morning, no matter how you ship it.
+A product ordered December 24th from a store in Toronto isn’t going to make it to Portland in time for Christmas morning unless Santa happens to be in the area.
 Be honest and realistic in your estimations, and you’ll see more conversions and happier customers.

 85. Display shipping cut-off dates.